skip-mev/block-sdk/lanes/build-your-own/README.md

 to the ignore list of the default lane.
 Otherwise, the transactions that belong to the free lane will be processed by the default lane (which accepts all transactions by default).

+### Set up

+Once you have created your custom lane, you can configure it in the application by doing the following:

+1. Create a custom `LaneConfig` struct that defines the configuration of the lane.
+2. Instantiate the lane with the custom `LaneConfig` struct alongside any other dependencies (mempool, match handler, etc.).
+3. Instantiate a new `LanedMempool` with the custom lane.
+4. Set the `LanedMempool` on the `BaseApp` instance.
+5. Set up the proposal handlers of the Block SDK to use your lane.
+6. That's it!
+You're done!